Meadowvale, Mississauga: Local transit

 Meadowvale Town Centre is MiWay's third largest terminal.
 It is the second largest in Mississauga, after the main terminal, Square One.

 MiWay offers local transit, as well as service to Kipling Subway Station and Square One.

 Pearson Airport is serviced indirectly via either the 42 Derry Road bus or Square One bus terminal.

+Lisgar GO station is served by both Brampton Transit and Milton Transit.

 Trails

 Meadowvale also has a series of bike and walking trails, offering access to, among other things, schools, parks, the Meadowvale Town Centre and the Meadowvale Community Centre.

 Sports and Recreation

 Meadowvale is the former home to Burlington Twins of the Intercounty Baseball League from 2009-2010 before moving to Burlington.
 Meadowvale is also home to the minor hockey team the "Meadowvale Hawks", which is part of the Mississauga Hockey League (MHL).
 In 2016, after two years of construction, and at a cost $37 million, the Meadowvale Community Centre re-opened.
 This provided Meadowvale residents with access to fitness facilities, a library, a pool, and meeting areas.
 The community centre is located on the shore of Lake Aquitaine.